CERT Happy Valley

 How does CERT benefit the community?

-CERT members can also assist with non-emergency projects that improve the safety of the community.
+CERT volunteers also assist with non-emergency projects that improve the safety of the community.
 CERTs have been used to distribute and/or install smoke alarms, replace smoke alarm batteries in the home of elderly, distribute disaster education material, provide services at special events, such as parades, sporting events, concerts and more.

 What does the Happy Valley CERT do?